 - If the Customer does not come to collect the Deposited Item at the Pick Up Point within a period of fourteen (14) calendar days after he or she has subscribed to the Service on the Website;

-- If the Customer chooses to abandon the Deposited Item to La Poste, by ticking the "I abandon my item" box on the Website;
+- If the Customer chooses to abandon the Deposited Item to Tripperty, by ticking the "I abandon my item" box on the Website;

 - If the Customer is not able to produce the tag showing the Identifier that he or she was given when the Item was deposited or, failing that, the Packaging number shown on the tag.

-In these situations, La Poste will be free to dispose of the Deposited Item which has been definitively not retrieved by the Customer, as it thinks fit: It may, for example, destroy it, give it away with a view to its being reused or upgraded, or sell it.
+In these situations, Tripperty will be free to dispose of the Deposited Item which has been definitively not retrieved by the Customer, as it thinks fit: It may, for example, destroy it, give it away with a view to its being reused or upgraded, or sell it.

 5. COOLING OFF PERIOD

-By accepting these GTCS when subscribing to the Service, the Customer authorises La Poste to start providing the Service, which, given the nature of the Service, cannot be postponed.
+By accepting these GTCS when subscribing to the Service, the Customer authorises Tripperty to start providing the Service, which, given the nature of the Service, cannot be postponed.

 The Customer also expressly accepts that the Item will have been stored and retrieved before the expiry of the cooling off period, and therefore expressly waives their right to withdraw from the contract, in accordance with the provisions of article L.221-28 of the French Consumer Code (Code de la consommation).